stereobooster/web-platform-universe-map/readme.md

 ## TODO

+- Add clusterization and collision detection
+- Add about project section
 - Use YAML and Markdown for graph data
 - Move all SVG styles to sass
 - Add animation to bring selected node to center